 But when word leaked about the fake documents, Wilson launched his publicity campaign, acting as if he had known earlier about the forgeries.

-The Senate reports that in his misleading anonymous leak to the Washington Post, he said he may have misspoken.
+The Senate reports that in his misleading, anonymous leak to the Washington Post, he said he may have misspoken.

 He said he may have become confused about his own recollection.

-The subsequent firestorm caused the White House to retreat prematurely, with the 16 words did not rise to the level of inclusion in the State of the Union address.
+The subsequent firestorm caused the White House to retreat prematurely with the 16 words did not rise to the level of inclusion in the State of the Union address.

-And Sapphire is dead on right about this.
+That apology was a mistake, and Sapphire is dead on right about this.

 As I said yesterday, I still don't understand why the White House took those words out.